Even after years of learning it in school, grammar is just one of those things people still mess up.

-Even after years and years of learning it in school, grammar is just one of the things that many people don't always get right.
 It's hard.
-Words and phrases that sound fine in your head or spoken out loud can suddenly look like gibberish when written down -- that is, if you've realized that you made a mistake in the first place.
+Words and phrases that sound fine in your head can suddenly look like gibberish when written down ... that is, if you've even realized you made a mistake in the first place.

 1) They're vs. Their vs. There

 One's a contraction for "they are" (they're), one refers to something owned by a group (their), and one refers to a place (there).
-You know the difference between the three -- just make sure you're triple checking that you're using the right ones at the right places at the right times.
-I find it's helpful to search through my posts (try control + F, or command + F for Mac users) for those words and check that they're being used in the right context before hitting publish.
+You know the difference among the three -- just make sure you triple check that you're using the right ones in the right places at the right times.
+I find it's helpful to search through my posts (try control + F on PC or command + F on Mac) for those words and check that they're being used in the right context.

 Correct Usage: They're going to love going there -- I heard their food is the best!